mishra-lab/testing_bias/README.md

 This repository contains the simulated data and code necessary to run the analyses and produce the figures for the manuscript, "Impact of unequal testing on vaccine effectiveness estimates across two study designs: a simulation study".

 ## Getting Started
 The project includes eight R scripts, all of which are located in the "code" folder.
+It also includes two R Markdown files:

+1. **MainData_Documentation.Rmd**: describes the main variables used to create the manuscript's figures and analyses.

+2. **TestingBias_simulationDocumentation.Rmd** – provides a detailed overview of the agent-based model (ABM) used to generate the simulated data.

-The following three R scripts contain the code to run the agent-based model (ABM) and create the simulated data for the main analyses:
+The following three R scripts contain the code to run the ABM and create the simulated data for the main analyses:

 1. ***ABM_Main.R***: contains the main code to run the ABM and generate simulated datasets.
 This script calls on both ***ABM_mainFunctions.R*** and  ***Aggdf_mainFunctions.R***.